 You can ask to have any computer made decisions explained to you, and details of how we may have risk profiled you.

 You also have the right to object if you are being profiled.
 Profiling is where decisions are made about you based on certain things in your personal information, such as your health conditions.

 If and when Mansfield District Council uses your personal information to profile you, in order to deliver the most appropriate service to you, you will be informed.

 If you have concerns regarding automated decision making, or profiling, please contact the Data Protection Officer who will be able to advise you about how we use your information.

 Who do we share your information with?

-We may also share your personal information when we feel there's a good reason that's more important than protecting your privacy.
-This doesn't happen often, but when we need to share your information, it will be because one of the exemptions in the Data Protection Act 2018 (opens in new window) applies.
+We may also share your personal information when we feel there is a good reason that is more important than protecting your privacy.
+This does not often happen, but when we need to share your information, it will be because one of the exemptions in the Data Protection Act 2018 (opens in new window) applies.
 For example: